coderthetyler/only.js/README.md

 ## Getting Started

 Getting started with only.js is easy!
+A working demo similar to what is created in this section is available [here](https://only.js.tylerdaddio.com).

 As we want to use only JS, we'll have a bare-bones `index.html`:
 ```html